 Heck, go nature watch as you may come up with the next amazing vehicle.
-All you’re trying to do is gather more data to beef up your engineering creativity.
-And the more data you gather, the more creative you’ll become.
+The goal is to gather as much data as possible to beef up your engineering creativity.
+Again, the more data at your fingertips, the more creative you’ll become.
 Even when it’s obscure data.

 #20 Take yourself out of the context of reality

 I’m not saying to take magical mushrooms.
 But, it’s important to pull yourself out of the context of your reality from time to time.
-Because the daily grind sometimes shuts the doors on the childhood curiosity we all once had.
+Because the daily grind can shut the doors on your once bright childhood curiosity.

-Now, the good thing is, there are many safe ways to do this.
-What I like to do is to immerse myself in one of the following mediums:
+The great thing is, there are many safe ways to pull yourself out from your reality.
+I like to immerse myself in all the following mediums:

 - Video games